 As a Certified Civil Trial lawyer, Attorney Grayzel is not only adept at navigating well-established legal areas but in pioneering new ones through innovative and ethical practice.
 He was among the first New Jersey injury attorneys to represent victims of asbestos exposure against manufacturers, helping develop the trying of toxic torts in the state.

-Ron was also instrumental in other types of toxic tort cases as a co-chair of the Plaintiff’s Steering Committee regarding the Durham Woods incident and for victims of tainted blood products.
-He also served as Chairman for the Civil Trial Section of the New Jersey State Bar Association and was a former President of the Middlesex County Trial Lawyers Association.
+Ron has served as Chairman for the Civil Trial Section of the New Jersey State Bar Association and was a former President of the Middlesex County Trial Lawyers Association.

 Personal Life (Outside The Courtroom)